snaraya9/QuickSession/README.md

 # QuickSession
-Create a brief highlights of the session

-So this project converts a class session video to a quick summary video.
+This project converts a class session video to a quick summary video.

 Steps to use: